aplteam/Tatin/docs_archive/Tatin_Spec.md

 #### Package alias

-One can assign an [alias to a package dependency](#Dependency file).
-This potentially simplifies addressing a package dependency in the source code.
+~~One can assign an [alias to a package dependency](#Dependency file).
+This potentially simplifies addressing a package dependency in the source code.~~

+Not implemented.
+The fact that there are already two different aliases available and that top-level dependencies might be loaded into different namespaces, and with different aliases, might cause confusion rather than being useful.

 ## The Modules